North Carolina Superintendent of Public Instruction: Duties and structure

-The Superintendent of Public Instruction is the only constitutional officer in North Carolina assigned responsibilities solely concerning public education.
+The superintendent of public instruction is the only constitutional officer in North Carolina assigned responsibilities solely concerning public education.
 The office holder is not subject to term limits.
 In the event of a vacancy in the office, the Governor of North Carolina has the authority to appoint a successor until a candidate is elected at the next general election for members of the General Assembly.
 Per Article III, Section 8 of the constitution, the superintendent sits on the Council of State.
 The State Board of Education is responsible for setting education policy, and the superintendent serves as the board's secretary and chief administrative officer.
 The superintendent is not themselves a formal member of the board.
+The state constitution does not fully delineate the administrative responsibilities of the board and the superintendent, and leaves the latter's duties to be determined by state law.
 The superintendent is empowered by general statute to appoint a local school system superintendent to serve as one of eight advisory members on the board.
 As board secretary, the superintendent is responsible for managing the board's funds and its aid appropriations to local school boards.
-They are an ex officio member of several state boards and commissions.
+They also keep the board informed on public education matters, make recommendations to it, and keep its minutes.
+They are also required to report to the governor on the state of public education in North Carolina 30 days before each regular session of the legislature.
+They are an ex officio member of several state boards and commissions, including the statutory education cabinet.
 They are seventh in the line of succession to the governor.

 The superintendent manages the Department of Public Instruction.
 The department is divided into three sections each under the leadership of an assistant superintendent: Instructional and Accountability Services, Information and Technology Services, and Financial and Personnel Services.
 As of December 2022, the department has 886 employees retained under the terms of the State Human Resources Act.
+As of October 2022, two officers in the department—an internal auditor and the Director of Board Operations and Policy—report directly to both the superintendent and the Board of Education.
 As with all Council of State officers, the superintendent's salary is fixed by the General Assembly and cannot be reduced during their term of office.
-In 2022, the superintendent's annual salary was $146,421.
+As of 2025, the superintendent's annual salary is $168,384.
 They maintain an office in the Department of Public Instruction building.